satendra-singh-java/gs-cart-checkout-system/README.md

 - Used Design Patterns :
   - Singleton Design pattern.
   - Factory Desing Pattern.
-  - Prototype Design Pattern.
   - MVC Design pattern.

 ## Endpoints :
-### For JSON request and Response Only
+### For JSON request and Response :
+This API will take a json with parameter as 'cartInput', which is a string type and produces a json response.
 - URL :
   ```
   localhost:8080/api/cart/compute